Your data privacy

 A third party instructed with processing must be carefully chosen.

-Advaisor AG remains responsible for legitimacy of processing.
+advaisor AG remains responsible for the legitimacy of processing.

 Should the use of personal data by third parties require a transfer abroad.
 Partially, an exchange within business processing is imperative as a matter of fact.